lauslim12/provisions/README.md

 ## Setup - Windows

 My personal preference is that I will try to avoid programming in Windows for separation of concerns between my personal life and my development life.
 Windows machines are simple and I don't think the process could get any more straightforward than it is already.
-I usually provision my Windows devices like the following steps.
+I usually provision my Windows devices like the following steps:

 - Install [Google Chrome](https://www.google.com/chrome/).
 - Install [Google Drive](https://www.google.com/drive/download/) and setup it to guard important folders.
-- Install games if I ever feel like playing one.
 - Install other essential applications, refer to Google Drive for list of essential applications for Windows.

 ## Setup - MacOS

-For my software engineering device (should be MacOS), please follow below steps to get your device provisioned.
+For my software engineering device (should be MacOS), please follow below steps to get your device provisioned:

 - Let's configure Mac's Command Line Tools and configure Homebrew.